Academic Integrity Module

 Breaching exam procedures

-Academic misconduct includes "a breach of examination procedures that has been determined to be a breach of academic Integrity" (University of South Australia, 2023, p.
+Academic misconduct includes "a breach of examination procedures (AB-68 P3) that is determined to be a breach of academic Integrity" (University of South Australia, 2023, p.
 2).

 Exams are designed to test your knowledge of course content and how you apply it under time constraints.
 Cheating in exams is a form of academic misconduct, as it gives you an unfair advantage over others.